-It is possible for teeth bleaching products to harm your teeth, that is why an experienced dentist in Beverly Hills, Dr. Rodney Raanan said, there is a wrong way and right ways to bleach your teeth.
+It is possible for teeth bleaching products to harm your teeth, that is why an experienced dentists in Beverly Hills, Rifkin&Raanan said, there is a wrong way and right ways to bleach your teeth.

 If your agitation to get your teeth bleached is extreme, you might be suffering from what dental professionals called bleachorexia — a term coined to describe an extreme obsession of bleaching the teeth — to make it whiter and whiter.

-If this condition describes you, Dr. Rodney Raanan recommends to be more and better realistic with your expectations.
+If this condition describes you, Rifin&Raanan recommends to be more and better realistic with your expectations.
 Your teeth will not get whiter with consequent bleaching.

-According to Dr. Rodney Raanan, teeth whitening systems rely on the bleaching agent peroxide-a chemical substance that can make the teeth look whiter.
+According to Rifkin&Raanan teeth whitening systems rely on the bleaching agent peroxide-a chemical substance that can make the teeth look whiter.
 Peroxide is more effective on yellow-colored teeth, lesser on brown teeth and poor on gray-colored teeth.
 Discolored teeth by antibiotics are likely to be resistant to bleaching.

 In-office teeth bleaching: Can be referred to as chair-side bleaching.
 It is required you add a protective gel or rubber shield to your gums before applying a bleaching agent.
 Special lights may be needed to speed up the bleaching process.
 It will not take you more than an hour in a dentist office to have this done.

-At-home bleaching: For people who prefer to have their bleaching products at home, Dr. Rodney Raanan recommended a kit which he can supply if you need one.
+At-home bleaching: For people who prefer to have their bleaching products at home, Rifkin&Raanan recommended a kit which he can supply if you need one.
 The kit contains bleaching gel and custom-made guard to hold the gel intact

 Teeth whitening toothpaste: the approved whitening toothpastes by ADA only makes your teeth whiter by making it cleaner, it does not actually bleach your teeth.